DKDS: A Benchmark Dataset of Degraded Kuzushiji Documents with Seals for Detection and Binarization: Experiments on Track 1

-\subsubsection{Visualization}
+For the Testing-R subset, although the number of seals per document image is relatively low, the detection task remains highly challenging due to variations in document layouts, seal shapes, and Kuzushiji writing styles, as shown in Table~\ref{tab:detection_real}.
+Specifically, all models perform worse than on the Testing-E and Testing-D subsets.
+In Kuzushiji character detection, YOLOv9 achieves the best performance with a precision of 91.6, a recall of 82.1, and an F-measure of 86.6.
+For seal detection, YOLOv8 demonstrates the best performance with a precision of 75.8, a recall of 85.7, and an F-measure of 80.4.

-We present the prediction results of various YOLO models for text and seal detection, along with the corresponding input and ground-truth images.
-As shown in Fig.~\ref{fig_detection}, seals are marked with yellow bounding boxes, while Kuzushiji characters are marked with blue bounding boxes.
+\subsection{Visualization}

-In the first row, YOLOv10m failed to detect a Kuzushiji character at the bottom of the third row from the left, while the other models detected all characters correctly.
-However, all models incorrectly predicted stains in the upper-left corner as Kuzushiji characters, which is the main factor affecting model performance.
-Furthermore, although our ground-truth annotations do not include positional information for marginal notes, both YOLOv8m and YOLO11m successfully detected several marginal notes, as shown on the far right.
+We present the detection results of various YOLO models on the Testing-D subset for Kuzushiji character and seal detection, together with the corresponding input images and ground-truth annotations.
+As shown in Fig.~\ref{fig_detection1}, seals are marked with green bounding boxes, while Kuzushiji characters are marked with blue bounding boxes.
+As shown in the first row, all YOLO models incorrectly detect stains in the upper-left corner as Kuzushiji characters, which constitutes a primary factor affecting detection performance.
+In the second row, YOLOv8m repeatedly detects the same character in the bottom-left corner.
+Furthermore, although the ground-truth annotations do not include positional information for marginal notes, YOLO11m still detects several marginal notes to varying degrees.

-In the second row, the ink on the Kuzushiji character in the upper-left corner is fading, which poses a challenge for detection.
-None of the YOLO models except YOLO11m correctly detected this character, demonstrating YOLO11m’s superior capability in Kuzushiji character detection.
+Fig.~\ref{fig_detection2} presents the detection results of different models on the Testing-R subset.
+We can observe that while all models can detect seals and Kuzushiji characters, they show varying degrees of duplicate seal detection.
+This is one of the reasons for the lower quantitative results of these models.